QR-Code is a two-dimensional (2D) barcode type similar to Data Matrix

 , which is capable of encoding large amounts of data.
 QR means Quick Response, as the inventor intended the symbol to be quickly decoded.
 The data encoded in a QR-Code may include alphabetic characters, text, numbers, double characters and URLs.
 The symbology uses a small area of square modules with a unique perimeter pattern, which helps the barcode scanner determine cell locations to decode the symbol.
-IDAutomation’s implementation of QR-Code is based on the ISO/IEC 18004:2006 standard also known as QR-Code 2005 and ISO/IEC 18004:2006 specifications.
+IDAutomation’s implementation of QR-Code is based on the ISO/IEC 18004:2015 standard and is also compatible with QR-Code 2005 and ISO/IEC 18004:2006 specifications.

 QR-Codes are commonly used with mobile and smart-phone devices to direct users to additional information about a particular topic or product.

 QR-Code may be used to direct users to a website when the URL is encoded directly.
 When this is done, the entire URL

 should always be included and begin with either www. or http://, for example: